If you’ve been noticing that your succulent has been looking a bit droopy lately, you’re not alone.

 Transplanting a succulent can also cause the roots to rot.

-This is because when you transplant a succulent, the succulent’s roots may not get enough oxygen in the new soil and will start to rot.
+When you transplant a succulent, the roots may not get enough oxygen in the new soil and will start to rot.

 How to Fix It